claudiogzgz/Sentiment-Analysis-of-Bitcoin-Tweets/README.md

 # Sentiment-Analysis-of-Bitcoin-Tweets
-Analyzing public sentiment on Bitcoin using classical ML, RNNs, and transformer models.

-Comprehensive sentiment analysis of Bitcoin-related tweets using multiple Natural Language Processing (NLP) techniques — from lexicon-based methods to deep learning and transformer models.
+Comprehensive sentiment analysis of Bitcoin-related tweets using multiple Natural Language Processing (NLP) techniques.
+From lexicon-based methods to deep learning and transformer models.

-⸻

 ## Project Overview